Jaime Álvarez (footballer): Managerial career

 In 2020, while still a player, Álvarez joined Covadonga's backroom staff, and was named manager of their Juvenil A squad.
 On 29 June 2021, he was appointed manager of Oviedo's reserves in Tercera División RFEF.

 On 3 June 2022, after achieving promotion to Segunda Federación, Álvarez renewed his contract for a further year.
 On 16 October, he was named interim manager of the main squad as Bolo was sacked, but returned to his previous role two days later after the appointment of Álvaro Cervera.

+On 8 April 2024, Álvarez was sacked by Vetusta following a poor run of results which saw the side in the relegation places, with four games left to play.